 It would be best to use a soft microfiber cloth to wipe your dive watch occasionally or a soft toothbrush to brush off any dust.
 Avoid using chemicals as they can corrode the watch case.

 Follow the maintenance instructions described in the manual with your watch.
 We recommend you send your watch for service once every 1-3 years.

 When your watch is repaired, our technicians will test it to ensure it is still water-resistant at its rated depth and all components are in perfect working order.
-Of course, you must do your part to ensure that your dive watch lasts as long as possible.
+Of course, you must do your part to ensure your dive watch lasts as long as possible.